google/starlark-go/doc/spec.md

 [x*x for x in lambda: 0]	# parse error: unexpected lambda
 ```

-Comprehensions in Skylark, again following Python 3, define a new lexical
+Comprehensions in Starlark, again following Python 3, define a new lexical
 block, so assignments to loop variables have no effect on variables of
 the same name in an enclosing block: